drocheam/optrace/docs/source/details/image_spectrum.rst

 Rays that do not reach the detector, whether because they begin ahead of it or are absorbed prior to reaching it, are filtered out as early as possible in the process.

-Upon completing the procedure, it becomes clear whether each ray impacts the detector and the specific location of this impact.
+Upon completing the procedure, it becomes apparent whether each ray impacts the detector and the specific location of this impact.
 If the user specifies an extent option, only rays falling within this extent are selected.
 Otherwise, an automatic rectangular extent is calculated based on the outermost ray intersections.

 If the detector is non-planar (e.g., a section of a sphere), the coordinates are initially mapped using a projection method as described in :numref:`sphere_projections`.

 For all intersecting rays, a two-dimensional histogram is generated based on a predefined pixel size.
-The pixel count exceeds the requested amount because each image is rendered at a higher resolution, allowing for resolution adjustments post-rendering, as detailed in :numref:`rimage_rendering`.
+The pixel count exceeds the requested, user-provided number because internally each image is rendered at a higher resolution, allowing for resolution adjustments post-rendering, as detailed in :numref:`rimage_rendering`.

-Image rendering is performed using parallel threads.
+Image rendering is performed using multithreading.
+The generated :class:`RenderImage <optrace.tracer.image.render_image.RenderImage>`
-The generated `RenderImage` object comprises images for the three tristimulus values X, Y, and Z, which can represent the full spectrum of human-visible colors.
+object comprises images for the three tristimulus values X, Y, and Z, which can represent the full spectrum of human-visible colors.
 An illuminance image is directly derivable from the Y component and the pixel size, negating the need for explicit rendering of this image.
 The fourth image is an irradiance image, calculated from the ray powers and pixel sizes.
-Each thread is assigned one of these four images to process.
+Each thread is assigned one of these four images for processing.

 Following image rendering, the final image may be optionally filtered with an Airy-disk resolution filter (see :numref:`image_airy_filter`) and then rescaled to the desired resolution.

 .. figure:: ../images/DetectorPAP.svg
    :width: 400